rust-lang/rust/0000-open-options.md

 append-mode.
 You could say that on Windows write is a superset of append, while on Unix append is a superset of write.

-Because of this append is treated as a seperate access mode in Rust, and if `.append(true)` is specified than `.write()` is ignored.
+Because of this append is treated as a separate access mode in Rust, and if `.append(true)` is specified than `.write()` is ignored.

 ### Read-append